 The RBC Artist Fellowship identifies exceptional Canadian early-career artists from all disciplines in opera to participate in a year-long professional skills development and leadership training program.
 The program is intended for students at any level and freelance artists who are at the onset of their professional careers.
 Each Fellow receives personalized training through one-on-one mentorship, small group workshops, breakout sessions, individualized life and career coaching, and networking opportunities.
-Learning topics covered include (but are not limited to) effective consultation and facilitation, mediation, Anti-Oppression and Anti-Racism, equity, diversity, and inclusivity in the arts, civic practice, professional writing, grant writing, financial literacy, goal setting, career mapping, project management, time management, productivity, creativity and innovation, growing from feedback and criticism, community engagement, arts advocacy, networking, verbal communication, empathy, delegation, team management.
+Learning topics covered include (but are not limited to) effective consultation and facilitation, mediation, Anti-Oppression and Anti-Racism, grant writing, financial literacy, goal setting, career mapping, project management, time management, innovation, community engagement, arts advocacy, networking, delegation, team management, and more.
 Please note that all programming is offered in English.

 This program is supported through the RBC Emerging Artist Program

 “The AOC Mentoring program is one of the most gratifying and special projects that I have ever been involved with.
-Getting to know my mentee was one of the highlights of this year.
-We have developed a true friendship and plan on keeping up with our check-ins!
 I highly recommend this program for anyone wishing to meet like-minded artists and building a positive network and support system.” – Jessica Derventzis (Mentor, 2020-21)

 “There are some things that you just can’t easily learn as a young artist, things you learn from on-the-job experience, or the reflections your career prompts.
 I love being able to help the artists coming up behind me to thrive a little more by helping them peer into their futures, and sharing whatever pertinent perspective I may have gained. ” – Rich Coburn (Mentor, 2020-21)